-The talented Hayden Szeto appears this Friday the 13th in Blumhouse’s Truth or Dare, which is another very exciting instalment for the production house.
+The talented Hayden Szeto appears in Blumhouse’s Truth or Dare, which is another very exciting instalment for the production house.
 Alongside Szeto, the film stars Tyler Posey, Lucy Hale and Violett Beane, though Szeto appeals to us especially as he is Canadian (born in Vancouver and living in Los Angeles).
 The charming actor made an incredible impact on us as Erwin Kim in the criminally underrated gem The Edge of Seventeen.

 We spoke to Hayden Szeto by phone from L.A., where he had just eaten lunch and then (adorkably) spilled a whole bunch of bubbly water all over his table.
 Szeto was a blast to chat with!
 He opened up about a few of his upcoming exciting projects and shared with Brief Take how one film in particular changed his life forever.

 The following is a condensed and edited version of our interview.